EliverLara/firefox-nordic-theme/README.md

 9. Restart Firefox.

-10. Open Firefox customization panel and move the new tab button to headerbar.

-11. Be happy with your new vibrant Firefox.
+10. Be happy with your new nordish Firefox.

 ## Uninstalling